Published in the Koltåget no 3/1987, a member journal for the Malmö chapter of the Swedish Tramway Society. A free translation to English.

 The train was very long, one carriage more than the normal train, so the last carriage got outside the platform.
 The party in the government carriage, that was showing to be sullen Russian dignitaries with an irritated DDR minister as host, had to step down from the carriage.

 This happen when the extremely servile reception committee, at the beginning wrongly was standing at the first carriage, hastens to meet them.
-They become at last conscious that the first shall be the last (at least in Bergen).
+They become at last conscious that the foremost shall be the last (at least in Bergen).